40 Ways To Make Money Without a College Degree

 8. Virtual Assistant

 Virtual assistants perform a variety of administrative tasks for business owners.
 While the common idea is that VAs are low-paid workers in third-world countries, this is far from the truth.

 Many VAs are well-paid specialists capable of performing tasks that save business owners hundreds of hours each year.
 This can include handling phone calls, automating email outreach, scheduling appointments, and more.

 The average salary for a virtual assistant is between $20-50k per year but goes much higher for specialized virtual assistants that perform revenue-generating tasks.

-Photography has long been an excellent way for people with the right skills and no degree to make money.
+Photography has long been an excellent way for people with the right skills and no degree to make money (and there are lots of ways for how to make money with photography).
 With the advent of digital technology, entry into the field has become much easier without the need for dark rooms.

 There are many types of photographers.
 Some of the more common types include: